 - Plan for disseminating the research findings to the academic community

 - Candidate’s most recent teaching dossier including the following details:

 - Statement of teaching philosophy

-- Evidence of teaching excellence (e.g. letters of support from students, colleagues, administration, staff; summary of student evaluations of teaching; evidence of teaching innovation and effectiveness; etc.)
+- Evidence of teaching excellence (e.g. curricular design, instructional and assessment strategies, letters of support from students, colleagues, administration, and/or staff; evidence of teaching innovation and effectiveness)